-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$199,420.48
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$83,149.71

-Auditors determined that the District inaccurately reported the student data for 144 students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that 59 students had an incorrectly reported FTE, 25 students were reported with incorrect enrollment dates, 23 preschool students were not eligible for funding, nine students had insufficient homebound instruction or did not have homebound medical documentation, four students had a non-fundable interval due to excessive absences, four students incurred 10 consecutive unexcused absences and should have been withdrawn, four students had not attended the District and sixteen preschool students were reported with an incorrect calendar.
-In addition, 28 of these student that had data reported incorrectly were also funded with a SPED category.
-As a result of these errors, the District's ADM was overreported by 38.71.
-As a result, the District was overfunded by \$199,420.48 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for 100 students for FY2019, FY2020 and FY2021.
+Specifically, auditors found that 40 students were reported with 10 or more unexcused absences and should have been withdrawn, 27 students were reported with incorrect enrollment dates, 18 preschool students were reported with an incorrect 100th day due to an improperly reported calendar, five students generated a non-fundable interval due to excessive absences, four students were reported as homebound but did not receive at least 4 hours of weekly instruction every week, four students had not attended the District and two preschool students did not receive at least 360 weekly minutes of instruction for part of their enrollment.
+As a result of these errors, the District's ADM was overreported by 17.81 and the District was overfunded by \$83,149.71 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.